What is Neurodiversity?

 Neurodiversity and WWA

 As I’ve mentioned above, I believe heavily in the neurodiversity concept.
 I would not deny a cure to those who would want it for themselves, but I also believe in the right of those who would not want one to refuse it; thus, I believe in individual choice.
-I believe that we should not look at ourselves as individuals on the spectrum as freaks, defects, or weirdos — instead, it would be better to accept ourselves as we are, both in strengths and limitations.
+I believe that we should not look at ourselves as individuals on the spectrum as freaks, defects, or weirdos — instead, it would be better to I strongly believe that it is best to accept ourselves as we are, both in strengths and limitations.

 I’ll borrow an analogy from the X-Men comic series: I would say I am closer to Dr. Xavier’s line of thinking than Magneto’s in regards to folks on the spectrum in that I don’t hate or look down on neurotypicals, but I feel that we as people on the spectrum do need support, resources, and greater tolerance and understanding.
-Thus, my views will certainly color the outlook and tone of posts on this blog, and I will be writing primarily from a stance of neurodiversity.
-In the end, I sincerely hope that WWA can be a vehicle to help promote greater awareness, understanding, and tolerance.
+Thus, my views will certainly colored the outlook and tone of posts on this blog, and I will be writing attempted to write primarily from a stance of neurodiversity.
+In the end, I sincerely hope that WWA can still be a vehicle to help promote greater awareness, understanding, and tolerance as well as a shifting of perspectives on autism.

 That being said I think the word prevention would be a better replacement for the word cure because it can be demeaning to others.